infinitaslearning/systemic-ts/README.md

 systemic:index System server started +15ms
 ```

-## Migration from Systemic to Systemic-ts
+## Migration from Systemic to @ilpt/systemic-ts

-Since `systemic-ts` is mostly compatible with `systemic`, you can migrate your existing `systemic` service to `systemic-ts` with minimal effort.
+Since `@ilpt/systemic-ts` is mostly compatible with `systemic`, you can migrate your existing `systemic` service to `@ilpt/systemic-ts` with minimal effort.

 ### Compatibility

-`systemic-ts` is mostly compatible with `systemic`.
+`@ilpt/systemic-ts` is mostly compatible with `systemic`.
 The differences are:
 - the main `systemic` export is now a named export, for better esm vs commonjs compatibility
 - the `bootstrap` function has been removed, since it was not type safe
-- `systemic-ts` does not support callback components, but includes a migration helper to convert them to asynchronous components
+- `@ilpt/systemic-ts` does not support callback components, but includes a migration helper to convert them to asynchronous components
 - the `start` and `stop` functions of the system now return a promise, instead of taking a callback.
 To maintain compatibility with existing runners, a migration helper is included to convert the system to a callback based system.
-- `systemic` subsystems need to be converted to `systemic-ts` systems with the included migration helper, before they can be included in a `systemic-ts` system.
+- `systemic` subsystems need to be converted to `@ilpt/systemic-ts` systems with the included migration helper, before they can be included in a `@ilpt/systemic-ts` system.

 ### Available migration helpers